Up-Level Your Stream Elements Commands

 Ever wanted to track how many times something happens on stream?
 StreamElements has a built-in count system, but it’s not always obvious how to use it.

-Let’s say your chat wants to keep track of how many times you’ve died in a game.
+Let’s say your chat wants to keep track of how many times a hug was given in the chat.
 Here’s how you can set up a simple counter command:

 0 Comments